 OCR is optical character recognition and that basically means it can capture text in images.
-I’ll be showing you the different options you can use to translate text in Lost Ark, but this works for anything else as well.
+I’ll be showing you the different options you can use to translate text in Lost Ark, but this works for anything else and any language supported by Google Translate.

 This is the screenshot I’ll be working with: